wp-plugins/stickynotate/readme.txt

 = What's next for StickyNotate features? =

-More management and collaboration options, admin sorting by priority and assignment, and more!
+Auto-save notes when changed, more management and collaboration options, admin sorting by priority and assignment, and more!
 We're always open to suggestions so let us know what you think.

 == Screenshots ==